Prospecting is one of the key stages of the sales process.

 Before making any contact with a sales person, buyers are doing a bit of prospecting of their own.

-According to a recent study by CSO Insights, 45% (almost half!) of prospects admitted they wanted to evaluate their needs and look for solutions themselves, before contacting any sales person.
+A few years ago, a study by CSO Insights showed that, 45% (almost half!) of prospects admitted they wanted to evaluate their needs and look for solutions themselves, before contacting any sales person.

-And how do they do that?
-Yes, you guessed it right – the Internet!
-A staggering 95% of B2B buyers research companies online before making purchases.
+On average, it takes 12 online searches for B2B buyers before engaging with a brand’s site.
 And 53% of B2B buyers turn to social media to make buying decisions.

 What it all means is that salespeople are losing their grasp on the sale.
 It seems like they are no longer in the picture, and that’s a bit scary for the future of sales professionals.

-But … things are not that bad, because those you seek are actually out there seeking you!
+But … things are not that bad, because those you seek out are actually seeking you!

 In fact, 91% of prospects don’t mind engaging with a sales rep in the early stages of their buying journey, including 34% of new buyers who are particularly interested in engaging with a sales person early on.